SWITZERLAND

 Chateau de Bossey

 The Chateau de Bossey in the countryside north of Geneva above the lake is now an Ecumenical Centre belonging to the World Council of Churches and the University of Geneva.
-The courses in Environmental Diplomacy that I coordinate are held in this beautiful setting.
+The courses in Environmental Diplomacy that I coordinated for 5 years were held in this beautiful setting.

 Chateau de Bosseychateau